 Candidate’s minimum requirements include:

-- Possess a Doctor of Pharmacy degree from an ACPE accredited college of pharmacy
+- Posses a Doctor of Pharmacy degree from an ACPE accredited college of pharmacy

 - Curriculum Vitae